New progress in the inverse problem in the calculus of variations

 \begin{quote} {\bf Abstract.} { We present a new class of solutions for the inverse problem in the calculus of variations in arbitrary dimension $n$.
-This is the problem of determining the existence and uniqueness of Lagrangians for systems of $n$ second order differential equations.
-We also provide a number of new theorems concerning the inverse problem using exterior differential systems theory.
-Our new techniques provide a significant advance in the understanding of the inverse problem in arbitrary dimension and, in particular, how to generalise Jesse Douglas's famous solution for $n=2$.
+This is the problem of determining the existence and uniqueness of Lagrangians for systems of $n$ second order ordinary differential equations.
+We also provide a number of new theorems concerning the inverse problem using exterior differential systems theory (EDS).
+Concentrating on the differential step of the EDS process, our new results provide a significant advance in the understanding of the inverse problem in arbitrary dimension.
+In particular, we indicate how to generalise Jesse Douglas's famous solution for $n=2$.
 We give some non-trivial examples in dimensions 2,3 and 4.
 We finish with a new classification scheme for the inverse problem in arbitrary dimension.}

 \end{quote}